OyvindElgvin/Project-Data-Engineering-Capstone-Project/README.md

-	### Step 5: Complete Project Write Up
+### Project Write Up

 * The rationale for the choice of tools and technologies is that Spark and EMR fit perfectly for this project.
+The built-in parallelization in Spark makes it an ideal tool for working with large amounts of data.
 In my opinion, a notebook like this is pretty necessary to at least set up the ETL.
-The ETL itself could, of course, be a python script file, which then gets submitted to the EMR cluster, but that is outside of the scope of this project.
-The built-in parallelization in Spark makes it an ideal tool for working with large amounts of data.
+The ETL itself could, of course, be a python script, which then gets submitted to the EMR cluster.

 #### Scheduling
 * Since the data is aggregated in months, the ETL should be scheduled to run the first or the second day of every month.

-	#### What would change if the data was increased by 100x?
-	* If the data was increased by 100x, it would still make sense to run a script of the ETL in an AWS EMR.
-The EMR cluster would need to be larger, and the data would need to be stored in an S3 instead of in the EMR.

-	#### What would change if the data populates a dashboard that must be updated daily by 7 am every day?
-	* If the ETL needed to run every morning, it would make sense to set up a job in Apache Airflow and schedule it every morning.
-This would be an easy way to automate the scheduling and the data quality validating.

-	#### What would change if the database needed to be accessed by 100+ people?
-	* The more people accessing the data, the more CPU resources would need to be allocated to give a fast user experience.
-Instead of increasing the size of the EMR cluster running Spark, it would be more reasonable to write partitioned parquet files to a distributed database, like the Hadoop Distributed File System, HDFS, to secure faster query results for each user.

-create EMR cluster
-make a notebook
-upload that notebook
-remove SparkSession creation
-run